 Many hands are involved in the outreach ministries of St. Peter’s Church.
 Our efforts are coordinated by our Outreach Committee.
 This year, we are focused on making a positive difference to people living in local communities.

-In 2015, our fundraising for outreach, through events such as Cabaret, the Woman’s Guild Garden Walk and Party, and the November Upscale Sale, is dedicated to the benefit of four ministries:
+Our fundraising for outreach, through events such as Cabaret, the Woman’s Guild Garden Walk and Party, and the November Estate Sale, is dedicated to the benefit of four ministries:

 Beyond Housing aims to develop all the factors that make up a thriving community – education, housing, health, employment readiness and access, and economic development for families in need.
 This is accomplished through collaborative efforts with a variety of local, regional and national partners.
 For more information, visit www.beyondhousing.org.